You are here

 This LEED certified building was designed to showcase the Bachelor of Science degree program in Civil Engineering, which began admitting freshman students in fall 2008.
 It contains classrooms, administrative offices, and six sophisticated, specialized teaching and research laboratories.

-The Swenson Family Foundation made a generous gift toward construction of the building, which was completed in 2010.
+The Swenson Family Foundation made a generous gift toward the construction of the building, which was completed in 2010.

 The Bagley Classroom, which opened in 2010, is in the Bagley Nature Area, 50 acres on the UMD campus containing a variety of forests, a pond, a trout stream, and walking and skiing trails.
 The classroom, designed by Duluth architect, David Salmela, is a multi-purpose space for outdoor classes.
 The Bagley Classroom is a zero energy and near-zero waste building and received LEED status.
 It features a vegetative roof, passive solar and photovoltaic technology, and waste composting.